-Please click on the below link to find out swimming percentages for the current Year 6:
+Please click on the below link to find out swimming percentages for the Year 6 2018/2019:

 Tournaments and Kingston School Sports Partnership (KSSP)

 The Kingston School Sports Partnership (KSSP) provides access to competitions in which pupils can compete against other schools within the borough.
 We have increased the number of competitions, the school has entered and therefore increased the number of children who have accessed these events.
 In addition, the funding has been spent to allow staff to support children, and the cost of travelling to and from the events.

 Within the academic year the school organises and runs a sport day for Reception to Year 6, held at Kings Meadow Sports Stadium, Kingston.
 The children have access to a variety of track and field events.
 Funding is spent on hiring the facility alongside transport to and from the facility.
 Sports day develops a sense of friendliness among the children and develops their team spirit.
 It helps children to develop mental and physical toughness.

 Providing places for pupils for an after school club

 Our school offers a wide range of before and after school clubs, accessed by children throughout the school.
 These clubs are provided by members of our staff alongside other commercially-run clubs provided by outside specialists.
 The Sports Funding Grant will continue to be used to fund places for children to engage in physical activity throughout the school and promote life-long healthy attitudes.
 This has helped increase physical activity participation levels.